IlariaSalogni/Quantification_VAs/README.md

 # Hierarchical Quantification: directly estimate prevalence

 ## Overview
-This repository contains the code implemented for the methods described in my master thesis, titled "From Classification to Quantification: New Methods for Estimating Cause-of-Death Prevalence from Verbal Autopsies" The primary focus of this work is to explore novel text quantification techniques that leverage the intrinsic hierarchical nature of mortality statistics datasets.
+This repository contains the code implemented for the methods described in my master thesis, titled "_From Classification to Quantification: New Methods for Estimating Cause-of-Death Prevalence from Verbal Autopsies_" The primary focus of this work is to explore novel text quantification techniques that leverage the intrinsic hierarchical nature of mortality statistics datasets.
 It is a supervised learning task, with physician-determined causes of death serving as ground truth labels.

 ### What Verbal Autopsies are